If you loved Detective Conan: Jolly Roger in the Deep Azure, try Detective Conan: The Eleventh Striker

 What they share

-Both films are directed by Yasuichiro Yamamoto, and they both carry the playful mood tag, and they sit in Animation territory.
+Both films are directed by Yasuichiro Yamamoto, and they sit in Animation territory.
 If that's the register that drew you to Detective Conan: Jolly Roger in the Deep Azure, the second film will land in a comparable space — through a different lens.

 What Detective Conan: The Eleventh Striker is